merge/skulls/README.md

 * make sure you have your backups
 * I find this to be a little more dangerous, but in this case you don't need any additional hardware
 * create the following file (named x230-layout.txt):
+* here you'll use the ...full.rom release file

 	0x00000000:0x007fffff ifdmegbe
 	0x00800000:0x00bfffff bios

 * Boot Linux with the `iomem=relaxed` boot parameter (for example set in /etc/default/grub) and use `flashrom -p internal --layout x230-layout.txt --image bios -w x230_coreboot_seabios_example_full.rom`